Lee Carsley’s increasingly bizarre England audition opens up more questions

 The Aston Villa forward and Noni Madueke had by then come on to give England more pace.
 That was maybe one quality that had been missing from the early play, and points to another issue that Carsley has to figure out.
 He opted to leave Phil Foden out and restore both Grealish and Harry Kane, given Bukayo Saka was also out.

 Grealish clearly works so well for him, and the expression he enjoys under Carsley was seen in that goal.
 Beside him, though, there was that feeling that England still had one number-10 too many.
 It is telling that there wasn’t much to say about either Jude Bellingham or Cole Palmer.
-The former had a few nice passes and touches, but didn’t hurt Finland in the way he is best at.
+The former had a few nice passes and touches, but didn’t hurt Finland in the way he can at his best.
 Palmer had one shot, in another largely ineffective performance for England.

 Carsley has issues to figure out there.
 In the meantime, he could do with figuring out a clear line on what next.
 That might be the best thing for allowing him to focus on the coaching he really wants.